-Our one-day 34-mile trek through the wilds of Essex County will take place on Monday, October 13, 2014.
-This will be our 5th annual L34 event.
+Our one-day 34-mile trek through the wilds of Essex County will took place on Monday, October 13, 2014.
+This was our 5th annual L34 event.
 The weather was mild and overcast all day but misty rain arrived as the sun was going down.
 Over 20 FreeWalkers braved the famed Lenape Trail covering much of Essex County.

 The LENAPE34: The Origins Walk, is still considered by many to be the toughest event of our entire calendar due to its terrain, amount of daylight, weather, and various areas it covers.